Some HR experts are beginning to question the real value of employee engagement surveys, but do they risk throwing the baby out with the bath water?

 Hundreds of millions of dollars are spent on employee engagement surveys by US firms, but they may be ‘junk science.’

-This is the claim of a new paper in the Journal for Quality and Participation, as reported by Maclean’s magazine in Canada.
+This is the claim of a new paper in the Journal for Quality and Participation, reported by Maclean’s.

 However, others stand by these surveys as one useful, though not infallible, tool for measuring employee engagement.
 “In my view, engagement surveys are a valuable component in an overall engagement measurement system, and if designed correctly, will be able to elicit information from your people about a myriad of things,” said Chris Curtin, chief executive – AA Insurance.

 Their usefulness lies, in part, in the anonymous, and potentially ‘brutal’, feedback that the reviews elicit, according to Curtin.
 This allows an organisation to identify issues and trends that could, if left unattended, undermine business performance.
 Curtin also advocates conducting qualitative research.
 “The richness comes from the forums we have with people face-to-face to discuss the survey results, including any themes that become evident in the freeform feedback,” Curtin said.

 Similarly, Shona Glentworth, managing director – Implement & Associates, believes that such surveys work best when qualitative research is conducted alongside them.
 “A lot of surveys are really good if they’ve got a focus group type approach or some sort of discussion that actually happens alongside it so that you can get a bit of commentary,” she said.

 When conducting focus groups, it’s vital to select the facilitator and participants who will make a useful contribution, and to ensure that there is a clear understanding regarding what will happen to the information gathered.